 How long does it take to show symptoms after being infected?

-Symptoms can develop as quickly as 24 hours & up to 7 days after being infected.
-In general, it takes between 2 to 5 days for symptoms to show: this is called the incubation period.
+Symptoms can appear within 24 hours and up to 7 days after being infected.
+It takes between 2 to 5 days for symptoms to show: this is called the incubation period.

-What are the symptoms of Strep A & Scarlet Fever infection?
+What are the symptoms of Strep A and Scarlet Fever infection?

 Symptoms and their severity can vary considerably from person to person.

-• Rash: small, raised bumps, which feel rough like sandpaper to touch, is very characteristic of GAS.
-The rash generally develops over 48 hours.
-The skin looks red which is sometimes difficult to see on dark or black skin.
+• Rash: a common sign of GAS is a rash with small, raised bumps, that feel rough like sandpaper to touch.It usually shows up within 48 hours.
+The skin looks red but this can be hard to see on dark or black skin.

-• Flushed cheeks and face, which may look more like sun burn on darker skin, & pale around the mouth.
+• Flushed cheeks and face, which may look more like sun burn on darker skin, and pale around the mouth.

-• Swollen red tongue: the tongue may initially have a white coating which peels away leaving the tongue looking red & swollen (known as ‘strawberry tongue’).
+• Swollen red tongue: the tongue may have a white coating which peels away leaving the tongue looking red and swollen (known as ‘strawberry tongue’).

 • Difficulty in swallowing: enlarged glands in the neck (lymph nodes) that are tender to touch.

-• As people recover they may get skin peeling from the tips of fingers & toes &, less often over the trunk & limbs.
+• As people recover they may get skin peeling from the tips of fingers and toes and, less often over the trunk and limbs.

-Impetigo can also be caused by GAS infection & other bacteria.
-It looks like sores or blisters on the skin which tend to burst quickly & leave crusty, golden-brown patches.
-They can be painful and itchy & can spread to other parts of the body.
+Impetigo can also be caused by GAS infection and other bacteria.
+It looks like sores or blisters on the skin which tend to burst quickly and leave crusty, golden-brown patches.
+They can be painful and itchy and can spread to other parts of the body.

 What should I do if I suspect Strep A or Scarlet Fever?

-• There are many viruses & bacteria which can cause sore throats & most, including GAS, are usually mild & will clear up without treatment.
+• Many viruses and bacteria can cause sore throats, and most, including GAS, are usually mild and will clear up without treatment.

-• Antibiotics are not given routinely to people in contact with GAS infection or to those who are not showing symptoms.
+• Antibiotics are not usually given to people in contact with GAS infection or to those who are not showing symptoms.

 Treatment & Antibiotics